BjornFridal/fridal-blog/src/content/blog/lets-build-a-redux-clone.md

 We use the parameter `createStore` function to create our store inside of `applyMiddleware`.
 We can then pass the store's `getState` and `dispatch` methods to each middlware, which we then compose (or chain) together.

-We return back to our `createStore` function for the final adjustment.
+We return to our `createStore` function for the final adjustment.

 ~~~ jsx
 const createStore = (reducer, initialState, middleware) => {